ITU-BDSA23-GROUP9/Chirp/docs/report.md

 # Process

 This chapter gives a brief overview of our process, showcasing GitHub Actions workflows with UML activity diagrams.
-We highlight our team's project board's status and offer clear documentation for local setup and testing.
+We highlight our team's project board's status and offer clear instructions for local setup and testing.

 ## Build, test, release, and deployment